battlehax/shark-py/README.md

 - shark.set_mode(new_mode) - change the modem mode
 - shark.do_recieve_sms() - if there is an unread, show sender and message as list
 - shark.do_send_sms(dstid, msg) - send sms to radio
+- shark.get_homebrew() - gets the homebrew settings as a dict

 There is an example script: